Darna Zaroori Hai: Opening Story — Prologue

 The first story is about a young film buff named Satish, who lives with his mother.
 Satish has a habit of watching a Bollywood movie in theatres every Friday, on the last show of the day.
 He decides to watch the film Darna Mana Hai.
 His mother warns him not to take the graveyard shortcut because it's Friday the 13th, a new moon night, and witches might appear.
 He pays no heed to his mother and takes the shortcut.
 He safely arrives at the cinema, buys his regular snacks, gets some change back, watches the movie, and returns home.
 On his return, he once again uses the graveyard shortcut.
 Walking through the graveyard, he hears clinking footsteps and begins to run.
 He sees a witch and falls to the ground in fright.
 His fear leads to his death by heart attack.
-It turns out the footsteps were actually the coins jingling in his pocket as he walked and the witch he saw was actually a poster for a movie, Darna Zaroori Hai.
+It turns out the footsteps were actually the coins jingling in his pocket as he walked and the witch he saw was actually a poster of the film.